 Athens, 21 January 2020

-With this letter, the below signatory humanitarian, human rights and protection organizations would like to congratulate you on taking up your new post as Minister on Migration and Asylum and wish you every success in your term.
-We would also like to welcome your intention to establish an EU mechanism that shares responsibility of welcoming refugees and migrants.
+With this letter, the below signatory humanitarian, human rights, and protection organizations would like to congratulate you on taking up your new post as Minister of Migration and Asylum and wish you every success in your term.
+We would also like to welcome your intention to establish an EU mechanism that shares the responsibility of welcoming refugees and migrants.

-However, we can only express deep concern at the fact that, in recent months, the public health system remains inaccessible to thousands of asylum seekers, migrants and their children, with serious consequences to their well-being and public health.
-Withdrawing the right to the social security number (AMKA), thus de factoannulling newcomers’ right of access to health care, coupled with overcrowding in the islands – as a result of the geographical restriction – and prolonged inadequate living conditions in refugee camps across the mainland, have ledto an unprecedented, unacceptable situation, in violation of fundamental human values, national and international law.
+However, we can only express deep concern at the fact that, in recent months, the public health system remains inaccessible to thousands of asylum seekers, migrants, and their children, with serious consequences to their well-being and public health.
+Withdrawing the right to the social security number (AMKA), thus de facto annulling newcomers’ right to access to health care, coupled with overcrowding in the islands – as a result of the geographical restriction – and prolonged inadequate living conditions in refugee camps across the mainland, have led to an unprecedented, unacceptable situation, in violation of fundamental human values, national and international law.

-Having been at the forefront of the so-called “refugee crisis”, offering assistance to the Greek State and the refugee population, the signatory organisations know that improving the asylum, reception and integration system in our country is possible.
+Having been at the forefront of the so-called “refugee crisis”, offering assistance to the Greek State and the refugee population, the signatory organizations know that improving the asylum, reception, and integration system in our country is possible.
 Greece can meet the needs of the asylum seekers that reach its borders seeking protection, fulfilling its legal obligations but also ending the vicious cycle it has found itself in, with a long-term strategy that takes into account both the benefits of integration of refugees and the needs of the local host communities.